Long before I was asked to speak at the Great Homeschool Conventions I was an attendee.

-I would plot my speaker schedule like a general manages an attack, walk every single aisle of the vendor hall just to make sure I didn’t miss anything, and I still have my rolling cart which held everything from water bottles to emergency snacks.
+I would plot my speaker schedule like a general manages an attack, walk every single aisle of the vendor hall just to make sure I didn’t miss anything, and I still have my rolling cart which held everything from water bottles to fun purchases.

 And I just learned so much and felt renewed and refreshed every single year.

 This year I imagine my experience at the convention will be much more, um, nerve-wracking to say the least, but I can not wait to meet all of you there.